 Motorcyclist killed in Mid Wales crash

-Police are appealing for witnesses following a fatal crash on the A483 between Crossgates and Llanbister on Sunday.
+The crash happened on the A483 between Crossgates and Llanbister on Sunday.

-The motorcycle rider, a 52-year-old man from the Gloucestershire area, sustained fatal injuries and died at the scene.
+The motorcycle rider, a 52-year-old man from the Gloucestershire area, sustained fatal injuries.
+Hedied at the scene.
+Call 101.

-Anyone with information or dashcam footage should contact the Dyfed Powys Police serious collision investigation unit on 101, quoting the reference 197 of August 12.
+Dyfed-Powys Police is urging anyone with information or dashcam footage to contact the police’s serious collision investigation unit on 101, quoting reference number 197 of August 12.

 Advertising